neilnelson/caffe_memory_test/chart_100_per_second.md

 ```
 grep '\-0' test/mem_used.csv | head
 ```
-Get the second number, the one after the comma.
+From the first line get the second number, the one after the comma.
 This is the system memory used close to one second before the first line time in the Caffe run log (test/run.log).
-The shelf is flat at this point.
+The shelf is flat at this point on my chart.

 Get the ending memory usage number as follows.
 ```